kilian-group/phantom-reasoning/README.md

 ## LLM evaluation instructions

-We evaluate LLMs on evaluation splits of various datasets, such as 500 questions from evaluation splits of HotpotQA, 2wiki, Musique, and CofCA that exist in `./data/hp500, ./data/2wiki500, ./data/msq500`, `./data/cofca500`.
+We evaluate LLMs on evaluation splits of various datasets, such as 500 questions from evaluation splits of HotpotQA, 2wiki, Musique, CofCA, SynthWorlds-RM that exist in `./data/hp500, ./data/2wiki500, ./data/msq500`, `./data/cofca500`, `./data/synthrm500`.
 We provide code to load these splits, get LLM predictions, and tabulate results in CSV files and output to the terminal.

 ### Real-world Wiki datasets